Course overview

 Additional costs

 As a City of Bristol College student, you may incur additional costs to attend your course.
-For example, it is likely you may need to pay for travel and stationary.
+For example, it is likely you may need to pay for travel and stationery.

-Alongside the course fee you will need to pay for a DBS check and course textbook.
+Alongside the course fee you may need to pay for a DBS check and course textbook.

 If you are on a limited income, you may be able to receive help from our Learner Support Funding Bursary.